craftcms/docs/docs/commerce/3.x/customers.md

 The [address model](commerce3:craft\commerce\models\Address) has a read-only `addressLines` parameter.
 This is an array that is returned containing the lines of the address.

-This parameter is designed to allow consistency when displaying a customer's address both in the front-end and in the control panel.
+This parameter is designed to allow consistency when displaying a customer's address both in the front end and in the control panel.

-For example, it is used when the addresses are displayed on the Edit Order page.
-There are also instances shown on how this could be used when [display an address](https://github.com/craftcms/commerce/tree/master/example-templates/shop/_includes/addresses/address.twig) in the front-end on the [example templates](example-templates.md).
+Address lines are used, for example, on the Edit Order page in the control panel.
+There are examples for [displaying an address](https://github.com/craftcms/commerce/blob/develop/example-templates/shop/_includes/addresses/address.twig) in the [example templates](example-templates.md).

-The [defineAddressLines event](events.md#defineaddresslines) is provided to allow extensibility and customisation of the array.
+You can use the [defineAddressLines event](events.md#defineaddresslines) to customize the array.

 ## User Customer Info Tab